 In this example, we can see the contents we're replacing is "UwU 00 00 00 00 00 We made a fucky wucky!!" as it is just the remaining hex data of the .patch file.

+You can enable debug mode to print out more stuff to the console.
 This is useful for modders creating their own .patch files to use with this simple patcher.
 I would use it to make sure I setup my .patch files correctly.
-It'll print out the length of the search pattern, the search pattern itself in hex, and the contents that you'd like to replace it with onto the console like so.
+It'll print out the info it grabbed from the .patch files onto the console like so.